ercanersoy/FDTUI/README.md

 # Contribute

-If you want to contribute to this project, you can make a pull request to the FreeDOS TUI Shell repository.
+If you want to contribute to this project, you can report possible bugs and make a pull request to the FreeDOS TUI Shell repository.

 # Changelog

+**0.2 (09-24-2018):** Disabled menuitem foreground color have changed to grey on "FDOSTUI.INI".
+But, it seems red.
+(Possible another bug.)
+Changed default is showing archive items to enabled and showing readonly items to enabled.
+Fixed popup input of run command not cancelling bug.
+Add pause to ending to running command.
+Fixed newline bug of some files.

 **0.1 (07-13-2018):** Create first version.